Dwin17/bento/README.md

 **Flashing a new layout**

-**DO NOT use QMK Configurator to create firmware for the Bento.
-The Bento located on QMK Configurator is only for the handwired version and will not work**
+*Please do not use QMK Configurator to create firmware for the Bento.
+The Bento located on QMK Configurator is only for the handwired version and will not work*

 Make example for this keyboard (after setting up your build environment):